Irish Arsenal Players – Details of Best Players & Full List

 Jimmy Dunne

 Jimmy Dunne was an absolute goal machine and scored an unbelievable amount of goals in England.
-Dunne, from our research, is one of the first notable Irish Arsenal players.
+Dunne is one of the first notable Irish Arsenal players.
 Dunne played for Shamrock Rovers in Ireland before being recruited by New Brighton in 1925.
 He scored six goals in eight league games for the club in the Third Division North.
 He subsequently signed for Sheffield United, who played in the First Division, in 1926.
 Dunne scored 167 goals in 190 games for Sheffield United.
 For four consecutive years, Dunne was Sheffield United’s top goalscorer, achieving 30-plus goal seasons in three of those years between 1930 and 1933.
 To this day, Jimmy Dunne holds the record for the most goals in an English League season by an Irishman – he netted 41 league goals in 1930/31.

 Dunne signed for Arsenal in 1933 and scored nine goals for Arsenal as they won the league in his debut season.
 However, a year later, Dunne’s playing time was reduced when Arsenal signed the legendary Ted Drake.
 He played just two games in the next two seasons before moving on to Southampton.